Violence and Injury Epidemiology

 The violence and injury epidemiology unit aims to improve population health by reducing the morbidity and mortality from unintentional and intentional injuries.

-One of the six administrative and intellectual core organizing units in the Department of Epidemiology, the violence and injury unit was catalyzed by the launch of the Columbia Center for Injury Science and Prevention, one of 11 injury control research centers funded by the Centers for Disease Control and Prevention (CDC).
+One of the eight administrative and intellectual core organizing units in the Department of Epidemiology, the violence and injury unit was catalyzed by the launch of the Columbia Center for Injury Science and Prevention in 2012 and was renewed again in 2024, one of nine injury control research centers funded by the Centers for Disease Control and Prevention (CDC).
 The unit brings together a group of faculty with diverse expertise in epidemiology, biostatistics, health policy, engineering, emergency medicine, pediatrics, surgery, rehabilitation, and geriatrics to address unintentional and intentional injuries across the life span.

 The objectives of the violence and injury unit are to integrate expertise and other resources across academic divisions, facilitate interdisciplinary collaboration, forge diverse partnerships, and accelerate the advancement of science and the translation of scientific discoveries to reduce the incidence and severity of injury at the community, regional, state and national levels.

 The unit sponsors an annual conference on translating violence and injury research into effective prevention, a new peer-reviewed open access journal, Injury Epidemiology, in partnership with Springer Science and Business Media, and a certificate in injury prevention and control for MPH students.
-The unit also hosts two seminar series: a university-level seminar that provides a forum for crosspollination of ideas and programs between local professionals and academicians, and a monthly unit seminar to advance the scientific discourse on contemporary topics related to injury research and prevention.
+The unit also hosts a monthly unit seminar or panel to advance the scientific discourse on contemporary topics related to injury research and prevention that provides a forum for crosspollination of ideas and programs between local professionals and academicians.

 Selected Projects